rhli/CAP/README.md

 4. In the project directory, compile by "make" and call "./main" to generate the output.
-If you want to store the output of program, redirect the output to a target file by calling "./main 2> target file".
+If you want to store the output of program, redirect the output to a target file by calling "./main > [target file]".

 Explanation of Output
 ---